Skip to main content

 Overview

 Virtual Keys are the primary governance entity in Bifrost.
-Users and applications authenticate using the x-bf-vk header (not the Authorization header), which maps to specific access permissions, budgets, and rate limits.
-Key Features:
+Users and applications authenticate using the given headers to access virtual keys and get specific access permissions, budgets, and rate limits.
+Allowed Headers:

 • Access Control - Model and provider filtering